tbidne/blog/about.md

 My programming interests are varied, though most recently I have become focused on program-correctness, which naturally led to Haskell.
 Why Haskell?

 On the practical side, I deeply appreciate Haskell's purity and all the tools it provides for encoding program logic into its type system.
 Haskell is not the only pure functional language, but the other ones I am aware of either lack useful features (e.g. Elm and Higher Kinded Types, Typeclasses) or are relatively new and lack libraries (e.g. Agda, Idris).
-PureScript is perhaps the best example of a Haskell-inspired language that arguably exceeds its predecessor in its domain (web programming), though it does lack some advanced features like `GADTs` and `Type Families`.
+PureScript is perhaps the best example of a Haskell-inspired language that arguably exceeds its predecessor in its domain (web programming), though it does lack some advanced features like `GADTs` and `TypeFamilies`.

 Less practically, what keeps me coming back to Haskell is its commitment to pushing the boundaries and "Doing the Right Thing".
 Haskell feels like an endless well of knowledge, a gateway drug of sorts.
 Prior to Haskell, I had never heard of concepts like "Monads", "Dependent Types", or "Codata".
 These concepts are both extremely cool _and_ useful!
 It is disappointing that these concepts are alien to most of the programming world, but functional programming has become more in vogue, so perhaps there will be a day when some of these more exotic ideas are mainstream.
 Until then, I will happily explore them on my own.